PentestAgent: Incorporating LLM Agents to Automated Penetration Testing

 \subsection{Execution Agent}

-The execution agent takes the exploit details as input and attempts to execute the exploits on the target automatically, ultimately generating an exploitation summary as output.
+The execution agent takes the details of the exploit as input and attempts to execute the exploits on the target automatically, ultimately generating an exploitation summary as output.
 The execution agent follows the order suggested by the planning agent.
 As illustrated in Fig.~\ref{fig:exec_agent}, each exploit execution can be divided into two stages: the preparation stage and the exploitation stage.

-During the preparation stage, the execution agent analyzes the exploit details to determine the requirements for successful execution, such as the parameters needed.
+During the preparation stage, the execution agent analyzes the details of the exploit to determine the requirements for successful execution, such as the parameters needed.
 It then queries the database containing environmental information to obtain the necessary information.
 The following system message guides the execution agent in fulfilling its duty.
 To bypass the safety mechanisms that may prevent the process while the execution agent tries to execute the exploit, we use role-playing to make it act as a cybersecurity penetration tester.

 To effectively find the information needed to execute the exploit, we employ the CoT technique to guide the execution agent to first identify all the parameters and then determine the information needed for each parameter.
 During this analysis, the execution agent retrieves relevant information from the exploit details using RAG to provide the context.
 Finally, the execution agent outputs the required information in a structured JSON format, allowing it to proceed to the subsequent step of requesting information from the environmental information database.